 Emily Hoffman, a 22-year-old music enthusiast from Utah, suffered from a broken jaw and brain injury during a concert featuring the hardcore band Code Orange.
-The concert took place Jan 31. at a venue in Salt Lake City called Killby Court.
+The concert took place on Jan 31. at a venue in Salt Lake City called Killby Court.

 What Happened During the Concert?

 Eyewitness report that Hoffman was standing on the edge of the mosh pit.
-According to Merriam-Webster, a mosh pit is an open area within the venue where attendants of a rock concert can dance to the live music in a rough and physical manner.
+According to Merriam-Webster, a mosh pit is an open area within the venue where attendants of a rock concert can dance to live music in a rough and physical manner.

 Hoffman was watching the band perform when a man who was allegedly wearing steel-toe boots kicked her in the face.
 Hoffman was knocked unconscious and was safely escorted outside the venue by friends and strangers.
-It has yet to be reported how involved venue security were that night in the case of attending to Hoffman’s medical needs and apprehending the man that inflicted the injury.
+It has yet to be reported how involved venue security was that night in the case of attending to Hoffman’s medical needs and apprehending the man that inflicted the injury.

 Neurologists determined that Hoffman’s injuries consisted of brain bleeding as well as a broken jaw that was quote “hit so hard on one side that it broke the other side free from her muscle tissue and the only thing keeping her jaw inside her body was her skin,” according to a GoFundMe page set up in her name.